-We therefore provided an additional set of suggestions for features that would enhance the site’s user experience by easing frequent tasks (such as finding a correct contact within the University), or by providing additional, alternative structures for grouping content in order to tell clear, big-picture stories.
+It became apparent that revising the structure alone would not solve some of the problems with the site.
+We, therefore, provided an additional set of suggestions for features that would enhance the site’s user experience by easing frequent tasks, or by providing additional, alternative structures for grouping content in order to tell clear, big-picture stories.

-After the recommendations were presented to the University Executive Team and approved, they needed to be implemented.
-We collaborated closely with NTU’s internal digital team to draft wireframes for the new templates required, prototype the new features and produce visual layouts for the revised site navigation and key pages, and offered development and integration support.
+After the recommendations presented to the University Executive Team were approved, they needed to be implemented.
+We collaborated closely with NTU’s internal digital team to draft wireframes for the new templates required, prototype the new features and producing visual layouts for the revised site navigation and key pages, and offered development and integration support.